 As Supply Chain Insights founder Lora Cecere pointed out in an oft-cited 2014 piece for Forbes, aiming for the most efficient supply chain possible is intrinsically limiting.
 Built around a single metric—namely, performing tasks with maximum return for minimum investment, regardless of their impact on more complex values such as total cost of ownership (TCO)—the most efficient supply chains seek to offload costs, waste, and performance accountability onto suppliers in order to gain short-term benefits through better operating margins, faster inventory turns, and shorter cash conversion cycles.

 Ultimately, however, this approach is unsustainable, particularly as global supply chains grow longer and more complex and areas of potential risk exposure increase.
-And without significant effort to instil continuous, systemic improvement through collaboration, innovation, and a dedication to building supply chain resilience, SCM strategies focused on efficiency above all will not have the strength or flexibility to preserve business continuity when supply chain disruptions strike.
+And without significant effort to instill continuous, systemic improvement through collaboration, innovation, and a dedication to building supply chain resilience, SCM strategies focused on efficiency above all will not have the strength or flexibility to preserve business continuity when supply chain disruptions strike.

 A Balanced Approach to Supply Chain Management: Amazon’s SMC Triumph